-When I was young, people asked me, “What do you want to be when you grow up?”
-When I was little, my answer was the traditional fireman.
-During early adolescence, it was a professional athlete.
-When I was a teenager, the people who asked me that question got a strange answer.
+When I was young, people would ask me, “What do you want to be when you grow up?”
+My first answer was the traditional fireman.
+Then, during adolescence, it was a professional athlete.
+And when I became a teenager, the people who asked got a strange answer.
 I’d say, “I want to be the best.”

 “The best at what?”

 “I don’t care.
 Doesn’t matter.
 I just want to be the best.”

 The fact is I like to win.
 Winning, I believe, is more fun than losing.
 Coming in second just means you’re the first loser.

 Nothing is wrong with trying to win unless we’re talking about relationships.
 Nothing kills a relationship faster than someone trying to win.

 Here are a few examples: It’s 2:00 in the morning.
 The baby cries—again.
 You stare at the wall and think, Winning for me is getting to stay right here in this bed.
 That’s what your spouse is thinking, too.
 Both of you are staring at the wall, practicing your deep sleep-like breathing, and waiting for the other to get that baby.